New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Relevant existing bijections

 A \emph{plane tree} $T$ can be recursively defined as an unlabeled tree with one distinguished vertex called the \emph{root} of $T$, where the unlabeled trees resulting from the removal of the root as well as its adjacent edges from $T$ are linearly ordered, and they are plane trees with the vertices in $T$ adjacent to the root of $T$ as their respective roots.
-In a plane tree $T$, the number of edges in the unique path from a vertex $v$ to the root of $T$ is called the \emph{height} (or \emph{level}) of $v$, and the vertices adjacent to $v$ having greater heights are called the \emph{children} of $v$.
-The vertices on level $2i$ (resp.~$2i-1$) for $i\geq 0$ are called even-level (resp.~odd-level) vertices.
+In a plane tree $T$, the number of edges in the unique path from a vertex $v$ to the root of $T$ is called the \emph{height} (or \emph{level}) of $v$, and the vertices adjacent to $v$ but having greater heights are called the \emph{children} of $v$.
+The number of children of $v$ is called the \emph{outdegree} of $v$.
+The vertices on level $2i$ (resp.~$2i+1$) for $i\geq 0$ are called even-level (resp.~odd-level) vertices.
 A non-root vertex without any child is called a \emph{leaf}, and an \emph{internal vertex} otherwise.
-We will draw a plane tree with its root on the top level, i.e., level $0$, and with the children of a level $i$ vertex arranged on level $i+1$ left-to-right following their linear order.
+The root is always treated as an internal vertex.
+We will draw a plane tree with its root on the top level, i.e., level $0$, and with the children of a level $i$ vertex arranged on level $i+1$ (below level $i$) left-to-right following their linear order.

-A plane tree can be decomposed into a set of paths where each path has a leaf as a terminate vertex.
-There are two ways to do that: left path decomposition and right path decomposition.
-The left path decomposition works as follows: suppose all leaves are ordered by their relative order in the depth-first search from left to right.
-The first path is the path from the first leaf to the root, and for $t>1$, the $t$-th path should go from the $t$-th leaf up to the first vertex that is already in a path that has been obtained.
-See Figure 2 (left) for an illustration.
-We will call the multiset consisting of the lengths of the obtained paths the left path distribution of the given tree.
+A plane tree can be decomposed into a set of paths where each path has a leaf as a terminal vertex.
+There are two ways to achieve that: left path decomposition and right path decomposition. \begin{definition}[Left path decomposition] Suppose all leaves in a plane tree $T$ are ordered by their relative order in the depth-first search of $T$ from left to right.
+The first path is the path from the first leaf to the root, and for $t>1$, the $t$-th path goes from the $t$-th leaf up to the first vertex that is already in a path that has been obtained. \end{definition} We will call the multiset consisting of the lengths of the obtained paths the \emph{left path distribution} of the given tree.
 The right path decomposition is analogous.
-As a counterpart, there is a natural horizontal decomposition of a plane tree into fibers.
-A fiber is basically an internal vertex and its children, and the size of the fiber is the outdegree of the internal vertex.
+That is, the paths are successively obtained from right to left.